cyclosproject/ng-openapi-gen/README.md

 ## Highlights

-- It should be easy to use and to integrate with Angular CLI;
+- Easy to use and to integrate with Angular CLI;
-- It should support `OpenAPI` specifications in both `JSON` and `YAML` formats;
+- Supports OpenAPI 3.0 and 3.1 specifications in both `JSON` and `YAML` formats;
 - Each OpenAPI path is mapped to a function.
 Those functions are invoked using a generated `@Injectable` service;
   - Alternatively, it is possible to generate an `@Injectable` service per tag.
 This has a bit cleaner API at expense of extra bundle size;
+- Supports both `Promise` (default) and `Observable` as result types for services;
-- It should be easy to access the original `HttpResponse`, for example, to read headers.
+- Allows accessing the original `HttpResponse`, for example, to read headers;
-  - This is achieved by generating a variant suffixed with `$Response` for each generated function;
+  - This is achieved by generating a variant suffixed with `$Response` on services;
 - `OpenAPI` supports combinations of request body and response content types.
 For each combination, a distinct function is generated;
 - It is possible to specify a subset of functions / models to generate.
   - Think of this not for saving on bundle size, as tree-shaking includes only used functions / models, but to have a cleaner library;
-- It should be easy to specify a custom root URL for the web service endpoints;
+- It is possible to specify a custom root URL for the web service endpoints;
 - Generated files should compile using strict TypeScript compiler flags, such as `noUnusedLocals` and `noUnusedParameters`.

 ## Limitations